You are not alone

 1 in 3 people who give birth experience their birth as traumatic.
 This is in large part due to the current maternity system in the US which has the lowest outcomes for birthing people and babies out of all developed nations.
 Unfortunately, this statistic negatively impacts the physical and emotional health of parents and babies.
 As a result, some people develop Post-Traumatic Stress Disorder, (PTSD), from their birth, however, you can still be struggling with your traumatic birth and not have PTSD.

 Birth trauma is unique from other traumas in that with most other traumas every person involved is typically checked on, asked for what they need, and have their feelings validated.
 However with birth, the parent's wellbeing is seldom asked about as the focus is all on the baby.
 This stems from a societal view of "happy and healthy baby is what counts."
 This perspective can be extremely invalidating of your experience and current needs, often leading to feelings becoming "hidden" or repressed, only to find their way to the surface in ways mentioned above.
 I am here to remind you that ALL of YOU MATTER'S; your experiences, feelings, emotional & physical health just as your baby's does.

 Therapy works best when it's collaborative so we will work as partners to bring you to a place of growth.
 We will get to know one another and work together initially to identify where and how your traumatic birth is currently impacting your life.
 We will then move into practicing a variety of grounding techniques to help calm your body and mind before exploring your birth and the specific parts of it that have left you feeling guilty, scared, ashamed, angry, etc.

 My additional experience as a birth and postpartum doula and childbirth educator has provided me a deeper context into the varying experiences a birthing person's body and mind can endure as well as specific knowledge on the spectrum of care offered by providers.

-Currently Out of Network with Insurance
+I also accept Out of Network Insurance